 The Supreme Court first held that the press and the public had a First Amendment right to attend criminal trials in 1980.
-The Court has reasoned that public access to attend trials enhances trial fairness and confidence in the judicial system.
-The right is considered presumptive, but not absolute, allowing judges to close proceedings if closure promotes a higher interest.
-The Supreme Court has not directly addressed whether the First Amendment right of access extends to the use of audiovisual devices in the courtroom.
-However, several courts do allow news media cameras, though their use is often regulated through certain rules.
-In this photo, a news media camera is set up in a Nebraska courtroom in a murder trial.
+The right is considered presumptive, but not absolute.
+The Court has not directly addressed whether the First Amendment right of access extends to the use of audiovisual devices in the courtroom, although states can make their own laws on this issue.
+This photo shows cameras in a Nebraska criminal trial for the first time in 2008.
 (AP Photo/Nati Harnik, used with permission from The Associated Press.)

 The public and the press have a qualified First Amendment right of access to court proceedings and records.